antoine71/softdesk/README.md

 ## Status

-This project is under developement
+This project is ready for evaluation.

 ## Description